wdsrx/picking_packing/README.md

 The dashboard is devided in three sections:
 1. TOP - Open Orders: Sales orders that need to be picked and packed.
 2. MIDDLE: Activity by Employee.
 This section is devided in 3 parts:
-   - Single Picking Activity: Sales Orders picked one by one
+   - Lines PIcked by Employee: Sales Orders picked one order at a time.
-   - Single Packed Orders: Sales Orders packed one by one
+   - Boxes Packed by Employee: Number of Boxes packed.
-   - Grouped Picking Activity: Orders picked in a group or batch
+   - Batch Lines Moved: Sales Orders picked in a group (batch)
-3. The third section in the bottom shows the number of sales orders picked, packed and batched (grouped orders), and compares the number with the previous day.
-If the small number next to it is in green, means that the warehouse has produced more than the previous day.
-If the small number is in red, means that the warehouse has produced less orders than the previous day.
+3. BOTTOM: Number of sales orders picked, packed and batched (grouped orders) the current day in comparison with the orders picked, packed and batched the previous day.
+The small number next to te big one indicates if we overpermed or underperformed.

 <img src="https://github.com/wdsrx/picking_packing/blob/main/screenshots/afternoon.png">